 4. Buy a planner

 This is a new one for me.
 I only started using a planner recently.
 But I needed it.
 To see how I was spending my time each time.
 It keeps me accountable for how I spend my time.

-5. Decide today how much time you want to spend on social media, watching Netflix or TV.
+5. Decide today how much time you’ll spend on social media, watching Netflix or TV

 You don’t get locked out though and can keep using the app.
 Most times I try to stick to the 1 hour.
 But even when I don’t stick to it, I’m reminded that I’m choosing to waste time and after a few minutes I stop and shut down the app.